Defending champs USC opens semis with win

 SWU-Phinma, on the other hand, swept USJ-R, 25-9, 25-21, 25-22, in the Women’s division.

-Today at 1:30 p.m., USPF will be facing USC at the USPF covered court while SWU will contest against USJ-R at 2:30 p.m. at the same venue.
+Today at 1:30 p.m., USPF will be facing USC at the USPF covered court while SWU will contest against USJ-R at 2:30 p.m. at the same venue for the Boys division semis.

 The collegiate volleyball games will be held at the USPF gym from 8:30 a.m. to 5 p.m.